Medically reviewed by Drugs.com. Last updated on Mar 31, 2021.

 Treatment with medications may help to block excess hormone secretion and sometimes shrink certain types of pituitary tumors:

 - Prolactin-secreting tumors (prolactinomas).
-The drugs cabergoline and bromocriptine (Parlodel) decrease prolactin secretion and often reduce tumor size.
-Possible side effects include drowsiness, dizziness, nausea, vomiting, diarrhea or constipation, confusion, and depression.
+The drugs cabergoline and bromocriptine (Parlodel, Cycloset) decrease prolactin secretion and often reduce tumor size.
+Possible side effects include drowsiness, dizziness, nausea, nasal stuffiness, vomiting, diarrhea or constipation, confusion, and depression.
 Some people develop compulsive behaviors, such as gambling, while taking these medications.

 Growth hormone-secreting tumors.
 Two types of drugs are available for these types of pituitary tumors and are especially useful if surgery has been unsuccessful in normalizing growth hormone production.
-One type of drugs known as somatostatin analogs (Sandostatin, Somatuline Depot, others) causes a decrease in growth hormone production and may shrink the tumor.
-These are given by injections, usually every 4 weeks.
+One type of drugs known as somatostatin analogs, which includes drugs such as octreotide (Sandostatin, Sandostatin LAR Depot) and lanreotide (Somatuline Depot), causes a decrease in growth hormone production and may shrink the tumor.
+These are given by injections, usually every four weeks.
+An oral preparation of octreotide (Mycapssa) is now available and has similar efficacy and side effects as the injectable preparation.

 These drugs can cause side effects such as nausea, vomiting, diarrhea, stomach pain, dizziness, headache and pain at the site of injection.
 Many of these side effects improve or even go away with time.
 They can also cause gallstones and may worsen diabetes mellitus.